COMSOL Day: Aerospace & Defense

-The use of modeling and simulation for research and development (R&D) was pioneered in the aerospace and defense industry, where COMSOL Multiphysics® has become a trusted project platform.
-New challenges, such as decarbonization of aviation, electrification, use of composite and ceramic materials, integration of multiple sensors in digital twins, and new manufacturing processes, require high-fidelity modeling for efficient and reliable R&D processes.
+The use of modeling and simulation for R&D was pioneered in the aerospace and defense industry, where COMSOL Multiphysics® has become a trusted project platform.
+New challenges — such as decarbonization of aviation, electrification, use of composite and ceramic materials, integration of multiple sensors in digital twins, and new manufacturing processes — require high-fidelity modeling for efficient and reliable R&D processes.

 In particular, the models used must take into account the multiple phenomena that may impact the performance of a process or device — in other words, they must be multiphysics models.
 For instance, electrification implies high operating power in electric devices, which means that new designs of these devices must be developed using accurate heat transfer, electric heating, and thermal expansion models.
 Another example is the use of composite materials, which requires controlled manufacturing and assembling processes.
 Models of such processes need to account for mechanical stresses and strains, phase change, and curing of resins and other polymers, as well as heat transfer during manufacturing and welding.

 The COMSOL® software provides unique multiphysics modeling capabilities to address the latest design challenges of the aerospace and defense industry.
 It also provides built-in functionality for simulation app creation and model data management that can be used to facilitate collaboration and extend the benefits of simulation to customers and colleagues.

 This COMSOL Day will showcase the use of multiphysics modeling and simulation for aeroacoustics, thermal management, composite materials, electrical breakdown, and more.
 Through technical presentations, COMSOL engineers and keynote speakers with practical modeling experience will provide insights into the benefits and possibilities of multiphysics simulation in the aerospace and defense industry.